learntocodeusth/ros2/README.md

-# ROS 2 Tutorial for HUST
+# ROS 2 Tutorial for USTH

 Welcome to the ROS 2 tutorial repository for University of Science and Technology of Hanoi (USTH) and MEG.
 This guide will help you get started with ROS 2 and provide you with essential resources and examples.